 Currently, Indiana has twelve (12) certified motor coach inspectors and plans to add more certified inspectors.
-Indiana is also planning to purchase more PVI inspection ramps, instead of having just one (1) set of ramps for the entire state.
+Indiana has purchased six sets of PVI ramps and trailers to put the ramps inside.
 The only issue that we face enforcing the regulations of motor coaches, is if they are carrying passengers, unless there is an obvious out of service violation that motor coach should not be stopped and inspected.
-Indiana intends to increase the number of PVI inspectors along with purchasing six (6) set of PVI ramps.
-These ramps will be purchased with funds from the FYY 2018 grant.